Modeling Short-Range and Three-Membered Ring Structures in Lithium Borosilicate Glasses using Machine Learning Potential: Simulation Method

 In total 9749 datasets were used for training the MLP, as summarized in Tables S1-3 of the supporting information (SI).
 The training datasets included the crystalline structures of B$_2$O$_3$, Li$_2$O, Li$_2$Si$_2$O$_5$, Li$_2$SiO$_3$, and LiBSiO$_4$ obtained by $ab$ $initio$ MD (AIMD) simulations and amorphous structures of silica, lithium silicate, lithium borate, and LBS glasses.
 Most of the amorphous glass structures for the training data were calculated using CMD simulations with the interatomic potentials of FMP-LBS or Teter potential \cite{deng2019}, whereas the data with three LBS glasses were also obtained by conducting AIMD simulations.
 These training data comprised data on the glass structures calculated at temperatures from 300 to 3500 K and deformed configurations to inform a variety of microstructures to the MLP.

 All the DFT calculations were performed using the Vienna $ab$ $initio$ package (VASP) \cite{kresse1996a,kresse1996b} with the Perdew-Burke-Ernzerhof (PBE) \cite{perdew1996} exchange-correlational functional for the generalized gradient approximation.
 The cutoff energy of the wave function was 600 eV, and the energy conversion criterion was set to $1 \times 10^{-5}$ eV.
+All the glass models and large crystal models were calculated at a single gamma point, while AIMD simulations for the small crystal models were conducted with several K-points, as summarized in Table S1.

 The parameter set for the DeepMD is summarized in Table S4 of the SI.
 The CMD simulations with the FMP and Teter potential were conducted using the LAMMPS package \cite{plimpton1995}.
 The atom motions were integrated with 1 fs time step, and temperature and pressure were controlled with a Nos\'{e}-Hoover thermostat \cite{nose1984} and barsotat \cite{tuckerman2006}, respectively.
 The MLP-based CMD simulations were conducted using the ASE package \cite{bahn2002,larsen2017} under a canonical ensemble (NVT) with a time step of 1 fs.